davidbzyk/simpler-tune/README.md

 ## Training a large language model for a specific use case: Simpler Trading Product Question and Answers
-- note: I used a bleeding edge efficient in terms of speed and vram, process which uses custom Nvidia and Triton kernals so (Unsloth) so will not work with metal (Mac) at the moment.
+- note: I used a new framework for increased speed and less vram use.
+The process uses custom Nvidia and Triton kernals so (Unsloth) so will not work with metal (Mac) at the moment.
+If using windows pc it is suggested to use WSL to avoid complications, I don't use windows so I can't confirm.

 ## Notes / lessons learned / best practices before you start training
 ### `max_sequence_length`
 I trained locally using a 3090 and i9 14.9kf.
-24gb reall isn't a lot so had to keep the `max_sequence_length` lower.
+24gb really isn't a lot so had to keep the `max_sequence_length` lower.
 I initially did 512 on pretrain but ended up 800 on finetune.
 They both worked fine.
 - The longer the sequence, the more memory is required to store and process it.
 Memory consumption grows approximately linearly with sequence length.
 - Transformers, in particular, have memory requirements that scale quadratically with the sequence length due to the self-attention mechanism.
 This means that doubling the sequence length can quadruple the memory usage.